-Activity Cost Type Estimated Expenses Comments/Source

-Software Development Start-up \$100,000 Costs for Web site/app

-Selember Selember (gov't) 4100,000 development.
-These costs could be

-(8 - 1) reduced if existing software

-applications (SE Headboat Survey

-or iSnapper) are used instead of

-any new software developed.

-However, modifications of data

-fields, data storage and data export

-procedures would be required to

-accommodate the increased

-number of vessels.

-Hardware/database Start-up \$25,000 Purchase of a server to store data.

-infrastructure (gov't)

-Hardware/database Reoccurring \$20,000 There would be reoccurring costs

-maintenance (gov't) for hardware/software and database

-maintenance.

-Database manager(s) Reoccurring \$150,000 Salaries and administrative costs

-and administration (gov't) for database management.

-Certified Letters Start-up, \$15,858 2,643 vessels @ \$6 per letter

-with period

-reoccurring

-compliance

-letters

-0, 1, 1, 11, 0, , 1 (gov't) #20.000 15

-Stakeholder Outreach Start-up \$30,000 15 meetings @ \$2,000 per meeting

-Workshops Field Samplers - (gov't) 62 202 000 52 nort courts @ 50 morels nor

-Salaries, Benefits, and Reoccurring \$3,392,000 53 port agents @ 50 vessels per

-Overhead (gov't) port agent. \$64,000 for salary, benefits, and overhead per port

-Overnead agent - source SE Headboat

-Survey.
-If costs per vessel (\$658-

-\$1,340) from MRIP pilot study are

-used, then total costs range from

-\$1.74 to \$3.54 million.

-Data Analyst(s) - Reoccurring \$215,000 1 Gulf and 1 South Atlantic analyst

-Salary and Benefits (gov't) ĺ @ GS-13 salary + benefits

-Training, Travel, and Reoccurring \$158,700 ~\$60 per vessel - source MRIP

-Equipment for Field (gov't) pilot study; costs are higher for

-Samplers , more remote areas vs. ports with

-- large concentrations of vessels.

-Enforcement and Reoccurring \$800,000 Data timeliness is critical for a

-Compliance Monitoring (gov't) logbook program.
-Additional

-Enforcement officer compliance monitoring and

-salaries, benefits, and enforcement for misreporting and

-overhead. non-compliance with reporting will

-be required.
-To properly conduct

-compliance an increase of 5

-Enforcement Officers and 1

-Supervisory Enforcement Officer

-are estimated to be needed.
+Activity Cost Type Estimated Expenses Comments/Source Software Development Start-up (gov't) \$100,000 Costs for Web site/app development.
+These costs could be reduced if existing software applications (SE Headboat Survey or iSnapper) are used instead of any new software developed.
+However, modifications of data fields, data storage and data export procedures would be required to accommodate the increased number of vessels.
+Hardware/database infrastructure Start-up (gov't) \$25,000 Purchase of a server to store data.
+Hardware/database maintenance Reoccurring (gov't) \$20,000 There would be reoccurring costs for hardware/software and database maintenance.
+Database manager(s) and administration Reoccurring (gov't) \$150,000 Salaries and administrative costs for database management.
+Certified Letters Start-up, with period reoccurring compliance letters (gov't) \$15,858 2,643 vessels @ \$6 per letter Stakeholder Outreach Workshops Start-up (gov't) \$30,000 15 meetings @ \$2,000 per meeting Field Samplers - Salaries, Benefits, and Overhead Reoccurring (gov't) \$3,392,000 53 port agents @ 50 vessels per port agent. \$64,000 for salary, benefits, and overhead per port agent - source SE Headboat Survey.
+If costs per vessel (\$658-\$1,340) from MRIP pilot study are used, then total costs range from \$1.74 to \$3.54 million.
+Data Analyst(s) - Salary and Benefits Reoccurring (gov't) \$215,000 1 Gulf and 1 South Atlantic analyst @ GS-13 salary + benefits Training, Travel, and Equipment for Field Samplers Reoccurring (gov't) \$158,700 ~\$60 per vessel - source MRIP pilot study; costs are higher for more remote areas vs. ports with large concentrations of vessels.
+Enforcement and Compliance Monitoring - Enforcement officer salaries, benefits, and overhead.
+Reoccurring (gov't) \$800,000 Data timeliness is critical for a logbook program.
+Additional compliance monitoring and enforcement for misreporting and non-compliance with reporting will be required.
+To properly conduct compliance an increase of 5 Enforcement Officers and 1 Supervisory Enforcement Officer are estimated to be needed.